Home Learning – At Mount Stewart Junior School we are encouraging children to take the steps necessary to become an independent learner.

 - It helps you to develop your research skills and encourages you to become an INDEPENDENT LEARNER.

 - Sit in a warm, quiet place with no distractions.
 Turn the television off so that you can concentrate properly.

 - Sit at a table or use a flat surface.
 Make sure the room is well lit.

-- Sit in a place where an adult can help you with your homework.
+- Sit in a place where an adult can help you with your home learning.

-- Remember to get your homework checked by an adult.
+- Remember to get your home learning checked by an adult.